prateekvaish/FT-RHF/README.md

 # FT-RHF

 This program performs restricted Hartree-Fock calculations at finite temperture for closed-shell molecular systems.
 One and two-electron integrals are obtained using pyscf package.
-Within the prograam, the chemical potential can be tuned such that occupancy equals the number of electrons in the molecule.
+Within the program, the chemical potential can be tuned such that occupancy equals the number of electrons in the molecule.

 ## Known issues

-- Pulay mixing is not working at finite tempertures.
+- Pulay mixing (DIIS) is not working at finite tempertures.
-- Linear density mixing is extremely inefficient at very low temperatures.
+- Linear density mixing is extremely inefficient at low temperatures.
 Lowering the mix_dm parameter converges the SCF procedure but increases the number of SCF iterations.

 ## References